$\mathbb{Q}$-curves, Hecke characters and some Diophantine equations: Introduction

 \section{Introduction}

 Since Wiles' proof of Fermat's last theorem, there has been an increasing interest in solving different Diophantine equations.
-Of particular interest is the problem of determining all solutions of a generalized Fermat equation
+An open challenging problem is to understand solutions of a generalized Fermat type equation of the form

-mostly when $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}<1$, as in this case solutions correspond to points on curves of genus greater than $1$ (see \cite{MR1348707}).
-Using $\Q$-curves, solutions of the equation

-were studied in \cite{MR2075481} for $d=1$ and in \cite{MR2561200} for $d=2,3$.
-Both articles prove an asymptotic result, namely there exists $N_d$ such that (\ref{eq:24p}) has no non-trivial solutions for $p>N_d$.
-The constant $N_d$ obtained equals $211, 349, 131$ for $d=1,2,3$ respectively.
-Furthermore, by a detailed study of the small primes, it is possible to extend the result to all primes in the cases $d=1,2$. (\cite{MR2646760}).

-A solution $(A,B,C)$ to (\ref{eq:24p}) is called \emph{primitive} if $\gcd(A,B,C)=1$.
-As explained in \cite{MR1468926}, it is mostly interesting to understand primitive solutions, as otherwise there might be infinitely many of them.
-There are some \emph{trivial} solutions to (\ref{eq:24p}), namely $(\pm 1,0,1)$ and $(0,\pm d,d)$ for $p=3$.

-The general strategy for finding primitive solutions of Diophantine equations consist on attaching a Frey curve to a solution.
-The Frey curve has the property that modulo $p$, the residual Galois representation has small conductor, hence using modularity of rational irreducible representations (Serre's conjectures) and Ribet's lowering the level theorem, one concludes that the solution is related to a newform in a specific level and weight space.
-In many instances, after computing such space, one deduces that no such form can exist.